jwreagor/k8s-bare-metal/README.md

 This is a great chance to use the Autopilot Pattern etcd project to spin-up a private etcd cluster for our Kubernetes services.

-* Set your new private network to be the default for Docker containers under the Joyent Public Cloud Portal.
-This helps supports creating all of our non-public etcd containers in the correct network through Docker Compose.
+* Make sure your new private fabric network is the default network for Docker containers under the Joyent Public Cloud Portal.
+This helps support creating all of our non-public etcd containers in the correct network through Docker Compose.
 * `git clone git@github.com:autopilotpattern/etcd.git && cd etcd` and run
   `./start.sh`
 * Your cluster should bootstrap on its own.